 Seller thinks that Buyer is an honest person with a good business plan.

 Seller accepts a down payment on the park and lets the buyer pay the rest of the purchase price over the next number of years in monthly payments with interest.
+Seller also shows the buyer how home warranty companies compare their plans so buyer may have an insight of how warranties work and which one they have to choose.

 People can buy parks from Sellers with as little as 10 percent down, sometimes less.
 Pick your location, find some smaller or poorly run parks, and call the owners.
 You’ll be surprised how many are willing to sell their park to you and carry the financing.
 Small parks and poorly run parks often don’t make money, and sometimes the owner is paying each month to keep the park afloat.
 These Sellers are highly motivated.
 Find them.